Causes of oligohydramnios include the following:

 Testing for clinically suspected maternal causes

 Oligohydramnios may be suspected if uterine size is less than expected for dates or if fetal movements are decreased; it may also be suspected based on incidental ultrasonographic findings.
 However, qualitative estimates of amniotic fluid volume tend to be subjective.
-If oligohydramnios is suspected, amniotic fluid should be assessed quantitatively using the amniotic fluid index (AFI).
+If oligohydramnios is suspected, amniotic fluid should be assessed quantitatively using the amniotic fluid index (AFI) or single deepest pocket (SDP).

 Identification of cause

 If oligohydramnios is diagnosed, clinicians should check for possible causes, including premature rupture of membranes.
-Comprehensive ultrasonographic examination is done to check for fetal malformations and any evident placental causes (eg, abruptio placentae).
+Comprehensive ultrasonographic examination is done to check for fetal malformations and any evident placental causes (eg, placental abruption).

 Clinicians can offer amniocentesis and fetal karyotyping if ultrasonography suggests fetal malformations or aneuploidy.